Gunz4Hire/X360CommunityBuildDatabase/README.md

-# Xbox 360 Preservation Tool
+# XenScope - Xbox 360 Preservation Tool

 ## What the Tool Does